counsyl/capone/README.md

 Notice the `--settings=ledger.tests.settings` argument: because this repository is a django sub-module, it wouldn't make sense for it to come with its own default `settings.py` file.
 Instead, it ships with one used to run its tests.
-To use `manage.py`, we have to pass an import path to it explicitly.
+To use `manage.py`, we have to pass an import path to the settings file explicitly.

 ## Models